William J. Kershaw

 William John Kershaw (June 22, 1830 – April 5, 1883) was an Irish American immigrant and Republican politician from Adams County, Wisconsin.
 He served two years in the Wisconsin Senate and three years in the State Assembly.

-Kershaw was born in County Antrim in what is now Northern Ireland.
+Kershaw was born in County Antrim, Ireland.
 During the American Civil War, he served in the Union Army.
 Afterwards, Kershaw was a member of the Military Order of the Loyal Legion of the United States.
 He died in 1883.

 Political career

 Kershaw was a member of the Assembly from 1867 to 1868 and again in 1875.
 He was a member of the Senate from 1869 to 1870.
 Additionally, he was a delegate to the 1868 Republican National Convention.